lucascrx/EURECOM_SDN_assistance_DMM/README.md

 Eurecom Semester Project SPRING 2015

-Miscellaneous (drafts of) implementations of SDN controllers at least under OpenDayLight Framework.
-The final idea is to get an implementation allowing Distributed Mobility Management within the network.
+Miscellaneous (drafts of) implementations of SDN controllers, the final idea is to get an implementation allowing Distributed Mobility Management within the network.

 Documentation about Distributed Mobility Management and Software defined Networking